Gambling site has Atlanta as favorite to land Amazon's HQ2

 Related: Cities woo Amazon as home for second headquarters

-Atlanta made details of its bid public.
-Mayor Kasim Reed told The Atlanta Journal-Constitution last week that it will be "the most aggressive economic attraction package that the state of Georgia has ever put forward."
+Atlanta did not make details of its bid public.
+But Mayor Kasim Reed told The Atlanta Journal-Constitution last week that it will be "the most aggressive economic attraction package that the state of Georgia has ever put forward."
 Reed didn't immediately respond to a request for comment from CNNMoney.

 Cities are trying hard to woo Amazon (AMZN, Tech30).
 Tucson, Arizona, sent a giant cactus to CEO Jeff Bezos, and the Atlanta suburb of Stonecrest offered to de-annex land and rename it Amazon, Georgia.
 New York City lit up the Empire State Building in Amazon orange.